0xh0russ/HackTheBox-Writeups/README.md

 # 0xh0russ's HtB Notes

+Note: *This repo is formatted using obsidian md so highlights and links to sections within the same document might not work nicely on github*
 ## What this is

 This is a collection of my own personal notes that I take while working through HackTheBox machines.
 I am taking these notes because I am trying to improve my note taking skills because these are essential for vulnerability research and penetration testing.